 What is Vaginismus ?

-A medical condition, vaginismus is a sexual dysfunction which causes a woman’s vaginal muscles to involuntary contraction or involuntary spasms upon vaginal penetration, such as her partner’s penis or a tampon.
-Which makes sexual intercourse, and gynecological examinations, difficult or impossible.
+A medical condition, vaginismus is a sexual dysfunction that causes a woman’s vaginal muscles to involuntary contraction or involuntary spasms upon vaginal penetration, such as her partner’s penis or a tampon.
+Which makes sexual intercourse and gynecological examinations difficult or impossible.
 The tight squeezing can also cause discomfort or painful sex, making it very difficult to have a normal, enjoyable sex life.
-Most women affected with vaginismus cannot tolerate sexual intercourse or any sexual activity that involves penetration for the fear of pain.
+Most women affected with vaginismus cannot tolerate sexual intercourse or any sexual activity that involves penetration for fear of pain.